 Frequently Asked Questions

 On this page we have set out a number of frequently asked questions about the North Essex Garden Communities Project.
-This page will evolve as the project progresses, but in the mean time if you have a question then contact us.
+This page will evolve as the project progresses, but in the meantime if you have a question then please contact us.

 What is being proposed?